SaimShaikh/DevOps-Interview-Zone/Linux/Basic-Questions.md

 - How do you secure an SSH server?
 Could you explain the purpose of the SSH command?
 - What is the purpose of the /home directory?
 - How do you set a static IP address in Linux?
+- What is the purpose of the netstat command in Linux, and how does it work? you view network connections and listening ports?
+-
 -
 -
 -